Azure/azure-docs-sdk-java/api/index.md

 # Azure Java API reference

-> This page was hand-authored by selecting summaries out of the individual namespace suorce files.
-> It will be automatically generated in the future.

 ## Namespaces in the Azure Java class library

 The following is a list of namespaces in the Azure Java class library.
 Each namespace contains a set of functionally-related types.